karma-runner/karma/docs/config/04-preprocessors.md

-Preprocessors in Testacular allow you to do some work with your files before they get served to the browser.
+Preprocessors in Karma allow you to do some work with your files before they get served to the browser.
 The configuration of these happens in this block in the config file.